-The problem of coming to terms with reality is the simplest explanation for this blatant, European-style art film directed by American Philip Kaufman.
+The problem of coming to terms with reality is the simplest explanation for this blatant, fake European art film directed by American Philip Kaufman.

-Lengthily elaborated from Milan Kundera’s bestseller, it concerns a womanising surgeon (Daniel Day-Lewis) in Prague in 1968, who is enjoying a purely sexual relationship with like-minded painter Sabina (Lena Olin) until his free-spirited philosophy is challenged when he falls in love with young waitress Tereza (Juliette Binoche).
+Lengthily elaborated from Milan Kundera’s bestseller, it concerns womanising surgeon Tomas (Daniel Day-Lewis) who is enjoying a purely sexual relationship with like-minded painter Sabina (Lena Olin) in Prague in 1968 until his free-spirited philosophy is challenged when he falls in love with young waitress Tereza (Juliette Binoche).

 Then Soviet tanks invade Czechoslovakia . . .

-Some wonderful atmospherics of a besieged culture don’t make up for the fact that, at just under three hours, it runs out of important things to say – though that doesn’t stop the movie trying to say them.
+Some wonderful atmospherics of a besieged culture don’t make up for the fact that, at just under three hours, it runs out of important things to say – though that doesn’t stop this slice of coffee table eroticism trying to say them.

 Derek De Lint